saiprasanth5682/saiprasanth5682/README.md

 📍 Chennai, India | ✉️ saiprasanth5682@gmail.com

 ## 👨‍💻 About Me
-I’m a passionate Data professional with a Master’s in Data Science and hands-on experience in **SQL, Dashboards, Google Cloud Platform (GCP)**, and building end-to-end machine learning solutions.
+I’m a data enthusiast with a Master’s in Data Science and experience in building end-to-end solutions with SQL, Dashboards, and Google Cloud Platform (GCP).

-Currently working as an **Associate Data Analyst at Techmantu Digital**, I bring analytical skills and programming knowledge to drive insights from data and help businesses make data-driven decisions.
+Currently, I work as an Associate Data Analyst at Techmantu Digital, where I turn data into actionable insights using tools like BigQuery, Looker Studio, and Cloud Functions.

-I believe in **continuous learning** and love applying my skills to solve real-world problems.
-From **healthcare data modeling** to **cloud analytics**, my projects reflect my journey in the field of data science.
+I enjoy solving real-world problems with data, and my projects reflect a strong focus on machine learning, cloud analytics, and modern frameworks like FastAPI, Django REST Framework (DRF), and LangChain.

 ## 🚀 My Tech Toolbox
 💻 Languages & Tools